aimms/documentation/pro-release-notes.rst

 ------------------------

 On August 17, 2018, we released AIMMS PRO 2.26.0 (2.26.0.4).
-Please note that, although the .26 number suggests otherwise, this is a bugfix release instead of a Feature Release.
+Please note that, although the .26 number suggests otherwise, this is a bug fix release instead of a Feature Release.

 **Resolved Issues**